 Smoking tobacco is naturally already a stinky substance.
 Tobacco smell tends to linger in your hair and skin long after smoking, and the same goes for your teeth.
 Tobacco causes its own type of bad breath.
 The only answer, in this case, is to stop smoking.
 As well as causing your mouth to have a lingering unpleasant smell, smoking causes other issues such as; staining, loss of taste, and irritates the gums.
 People who smoke are more likely to suffer from gum disease and have a greater risk of developing cancer of the mouth, lung cancer, and heart disease.
 If you have stopped smoking, but still struggle with having bad breath, then you need to see your dental team or doctor for advice.

-Now that you know some of the reasons why you’re experiencing bad breath, here are some tips on how you can prevent bad breath from happening in the future.
+Now that you know some of the reasons why you’re experiencing this, here are some tips on how you can prevent bad breath from happening in the future.
 To keep your breath fresh, you must get rid of any gum disease, and keep your mouth clean and fresh.
 If you do have bad breath, try keeping a diary of all the foods you eat and list any medicines you are taking.
 Take this diary to your dentist, who may be able to suggest ways to solve the problem.
 Here are some other tips on how to maintain a healthy smile and keep bad breath away for good:

 -Brush your teeth and gums last thing at night and at least one other time during the day, with a fluoride toothpaste.